rwang-nexthop/clab_disagg_rh/clab_disagg_vs/README.md

 bash configure_network.sh
 ```

-(MUST RUN TWICE) This single script configures all nodes using `docker exec`:
+This single script configures all nodes using `docker exec`:
+- Brings up containerlab eth interfaces (eth1-eth4)
+- Enables bgpd daemon on all containers
-- All interface IP addresses using SONiC `config` command
+- Configures all interface IP addresses using `vtysh`
-- Loopback interfaces for each node
+- Configures loopback interfaces for each node
-- BGP with proper ASNs and router IDs using `vtysh`
+- Configures BGP with proper ASNs and router IDs using `vtysh`
-- BGP route advertisements for loopback networks
+- Configures BGP route advertisements for loopback networks
-- Waits 30 seconds for BGP convergence
+- Waits 5 seconds for BGP convergence
+- Verifies BGP status on all nodes

 ## Testing